visgl/react-map-gl/README.md

 ## Testing

-* Unit Tests - it is expected that any feature is accompanies by standard unit tests in [test folder](./test).
+* Unit Tests - it is expected that any feature is accompanied by standard unit tests in [test folder](./test).

 * Unit Tests in Node: Note that This component uses WebGL, but it still runs